chafey/dicom-parser-rs/README.md

 ## Rafactorings

-* Change Parser's to use Attribute by reference (not by value)
 * Separate undefined length logic from known length logic
 * Consider consolidating PixelDataFragmentParser and BasicOffsetTableParser into EncapsulatedPixelDataParser
 * Refactor parse_tag_and_length() so we don't have two of them - perhaps replace with parse_attribute()?